Find a Doctor

 Program staff work toward helping a child make a smoother transition to a new school year and reducing the potential of losing behavioral or social skills learned during the previous school year.
 For children who are accepted under ESY, the program will work with the child’s Individualized Education Plan (IEP).
 This program is not intended to target academic goals included in a child’s IEP, such as reading or math.
 Instead, it addresses the behavioral, social, and community goals in the IEP.
 Additionally, summer staff consults with each child’s school to ensure consistency of care during the summer.

 We consider the most important members of the treatment team to be the child and his or her family.
 Other team members include a psychiatrist, nurse clinical specialist, behavioral specialist, and educational specialist who work with every family in the program.
 These professionals develop individualized treatment plans for every child upon admission and regularly meet to review the child’s progress.
 They will change treatment goals as needed which helps active involvement in the child’s treatment.

-Children and adolescents, from ages 5 to 18, with autism, PDD, or other developmental disabilities and who also have a DSM-IV diagnosis are accepted in the program.
-These children and adolescents typically have behavior problems like hyperactivity, aggression, tantrums, depression, anxiety, or poor social skills that interfere with their ability to reach their full potential.
+Children and adolescents, from ages 5 to 18, with Autism Spectrum Disorder or other developmental disabilities and who also have a DSM psychiatric diagnosis are accepted in the program.
+These children and adolescents typically have behavior concerns such as hyperactivity, aggression, tantrums, depression, anxiety, or poor social skills that interfere with their ability to reach their full potential.
 Adolescents from ages 18 to 21, who meet the above criteria, will be evaluated on an individual basis.

 All children must have a psychiatric evaluation to be accepted into the summer program.
 This evaluation includes looking at referral concerns and gathering psychosocial, educational, medical, developmental, and family histories.
 Past experiences with psychiatric interventions, therapies, hospitalizations, and medication are part of the evaluation.